wgs45/Full_Stack_Projects/README.md

 You are solely responsible for any consequences, losses, or damages that may result from using the information, resources, or code provided in this repository.
 You acknowledge and agree that we are not liable for any such consequences, losses, or damages.

+## Reference

+https://www.freecodecamp.org/

+https://developer.mozilla.org/en-US/

 ## Installation

 To get started with any of the projects, clone the repository to your local machine:

-## References

-https://www.freecodecamp.org/

-https://developer.mozilla.org/en-US/

 ```bash
 git clone https://github.com/wgs45/html_css_js.git